Sofiia-333/LR-2_OS_3-course_2-semestr/README.md

 # LR№2_OS_3-course_2-sem
-Deny access to the context menu
+Creating a virus to deny access to the context menu using the registry in C++